-Since the beginning of the 21st century, we also began incorporating youth capacity-building initiatives into our work, which eventually led to exceptional programs such as the Service Ambassadors Program in Ecuador and the Youth Assembly at the United Nations.
+Since the beginning of the 21st century, we also began incorporating youth capacity-building initiatives into our work, which eventually led to exceptional programs such as the Service Ambassadors Program in Ecuador and The Youth Assembly.

 In 2007, New Orleans Mayor Ray Nagin dedicated the 28th of June as “a day in honor of the Youth Symphony and Youth Band for bringing New Orleans back through its concert to aid evacuees of Hurricanes Katrina and Rita.”